-Sometimes, even the best devices hit irreparable snags.
-But before you hurl your Google Chromecast into the nearest star (or send it back for a replacement), you may want to try restoring the device to factory settings and redoing the setup process from scratch.
+So, you are trying to find out how to reset a Google Chromecast?
+We get it, Sometimes, even the best devices hit irreparable snags.
+But before you hurl your Chromecast into the nearest bin (or send it back for a replacement), you may want to try restoring the device to factory settings and redoing the setup process from scratch.
 The process takes only a few minutes, and you can do it even if your computer doesn't recognize your Chromecast.

 To start, your Chromecast should be hooked up to your TV and connected to the same Wi-Fi network as your computer.

 How to factory reset Google Chromecast (modern Google TV models)